 Part R of Chapter 56 of the Laws of 2010 allows self-insurers to transfer future and contingent claim liabilities by executing an assumption of workers' compensation liability insurance policy (ALP).
-As of December 1, 2013 the Board effectuated an ALP for PATH, NYMIT, HCF and TIWCT thereby effectively capping all claims liabilities.
-In addition, ALPs have been executed by 3 inactive self-insurers.
+As of December 1, 2013 (prior to the implementation of the bonding program provided for by the Business Relief Act) the Board effectuated an ALP for PATH, NYMIT, HCF and TIWCT thereby effectively capping all claims liabilities.
+In addition, ALPs have been executed by 3 inactive self- insurers.